 - If you think your dog swallowed a foreign body or toxic substance

-- The diarrhea has been going on for more than one day
+- Diarrhea lasting more than one day

 Treating Diarrhea in Puppies

 The treatment for your puppy’s diarrhea depends on the cause.
-Mild diarrhea caused by stress or a dietary transition often clears up with the addition of a bland diet, although it is always a good idea to consult your veterinarian about at-home treatment options and to rule out anything more serious, especially if the diarrhea continues for more than a few hours.
+Mild diarrhea caused by stress or a dietary transition often clears up with the addition of a bland diet, although it is always a good idea to consult your veterinarian about at-home treatment options and to rule out anything more serious, especially if diarrhea continues for more than a few hours.
 Make sure you provide your puppy with plenty of fresh water, as even mild diarrhea is dehydrating.

-Garbage ingestion might resolve on its own, unless your dog ate something that caused an obstruction, but your vet may recommend switching to a bland diet until your puppy’s diarrhea clears up.
-Toxins and poisons require immediate veterinary attention, and the treatment varies greatly depending on the toxin.
+Garbage ingestion might resolve on its own unless your dog ate something that caused an obstruction, but your vet may recommend switching to a bland diet until your puppy’s diarrhea clears up.
+Toxins and poisons require immediate veterinary attention, and the treatment varies greatly, depending on the toxin.

 If your puppy has a parasite, the treatment regimen will depend on the kind of parasite and the severity of the parasite infection.
 Some parasites clear up with the administration of a medication, while others require a more in-depth approach.